New Zealand women's national rugby sevens team: 2018 Gold Coast Commonwealth Games

 In the final Kelly Brazier scored a runaway 80 metres try in extra time that won the game for New Zealand, while leaving her totally exhausted on the ground.

-The return to the uncompleted 2017-2018 season saw the team win the next three tournaments in a row, which was insufficient to overcome the losses at Dubai and Sydney.
-As a result Australia won the overall series title.
+Following the conclusion of the Commonwealth Games the team returned to the uncompleted 2017–2018 sevens season, winning all three of the remaining tournaments.
+This was however insufficient to overcome the losses at Dubai and Sydney.
+As a result, Australia won the overall series title.
+Portia Woodman was both the season's leading try and points scorers, followed by Michael Blyde in both categories.